Snyokabi1/SQL-Evaluated-Project/starting_with_questions.md

 SQL Queries:
 --Question 2: What is the average number of products ordered from visitors in each city and country?
+SELECT city, country, revenue, AVG(units_sold) units_sold

+FROM analytics

+JOIN all_sessions

+ON all_sessions.fullvisitorid = analytics.fullvisitorid

+JOIN products

+ON products.sku = all_sessions.productsku

+WHERE units_sold>0 AND revenue>1

+GROUP BY analytics.revenue, city, country

+ORDER BY units_sold DESC, revenue DESC

 Answer:
+the query returns units sold by city, with Mountain View USA leading with an average of 825

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**